MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/overview-of-ndis-packet-timestamping.md

 As mentioned above, the main scenario intended to be supported is PTP version 2.
 All references to PTP throughout the document should be assumed to apply to PTP version 2 wherever the version of PTP is not explicitly specified.

+From INF page: "**Exactly which hardware timestamping capabilities should be enabled** depends on the capabilities of the NIC hardware.
+As outlined on (ADD LINK), **the main scenario** which needs to be addressed is PTP version 2 over UDP (for both IPv4 and IPv6) operating in 2 step mode.
+This is the scenario that the **\*PtpHardwareTimestamp** keyword addresses.
+Supporting hardware timestamping for PTP version 2 over UDP (in 2 step mode) for both Rx and Tx direction should be the main consideration when determining which hardware timestamping capabilities in hardware should be enabled when this keyword is set to enabled."
+(Maybe just add second sentence)

 ## Miscellaneous implementation notes (add elsewhere)

 - Cross timestamps must be supported when supporting hardware timestamps.